NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Osprey Barnraiser.md

 Choose two ability boosts.
 One must be to **Strength** or **Constitution**, and one is a free ability boost.

 You're trained in the Nature skill and the Architecture Lore skill.
-You gain the [[Feats/Natural Medicine|Natural Medicine]] skill feat.
+You gain the [[Natural Medicine|Natural Medicine]] skill feat.

 *Source: Pathfinder Adventure: Rusthenge*
 *OGL*